rcottinet/LondonTube/README.md

-# TfLExplorer
+# TfL Explorer
-A set of tools and libraries wrapped around Transport for London public API and datasets
+A set of tools and libraries wrapped around _Transport for London_ public API and datasets